jitsi/handbook/docs/devops-guide/opensuse.md

 * Updating Jitsi is crucial to get rid of bugs and updated dependencies with possible security fixes
 * Although tempted through Chrome: Don't install a full X11 stack like KDE or Gnome for this.
 * Don't mix the `rpms` or `debs` with a source installation of the same component
-* Backup your configuration elsewhere, preferably in a VCS and not in plain.
+* Securely backup your configuration, preferably in a VCS.
 This saves time and pain when doing rollbacks or dealing with other problems.